phnx-im/docs/src/functional_requirements.md

 Users

-1. MUST be able to manage clients (this includes updates to client key material)
+1. Client management: MUST be able to manage clients (this includes updates to client key material)
-1. SHOULD be able to reset the account if the last client is lost
+1. Account reset: SHOULD be able to reset the account if the last client is lost
-1. MUST be able to change their user name
+1. User name change: MUST be able to change their user name
-1. MUST be able to discover other users
+1. User discovery: MUST be able to discover other users
-1. MUST be able to initialize a connection with other users (via a two-user MLS group, implies retrieval of [KeyPackages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-11) of all of the other user's clients)
+1. Connection establishment: MUST be able to initialize a connection with other users (via a two-user MLS group, implies retrieval of [KeyPackages](https://www.ietf.org/archive/id/draft-ietf-mls-protocol-16.html#section-11) of all of the other user's clients)
-1. MUST be able to accept or reject a connection initialized by another (local or federated) user
+1. Connection rejection: MUST be able to accept or reject a connection initialized by another (local or federated) user
-1. SHOULD be able to block other (local or federated) users s.t. they don't receive messages from that user anymore
+1. Connection management: SHOULD be able to block other (local or federated) users s.t. they don't receive messages from that user anymore

 ### Functional Requirements for Clients